 Navigate to the Builds view and find the build that just got triggered for the working branch.

-For more information, see Visual Studio Online.
-For additional tips on using Git with Visual Studio Online, see Share your code in Git and for information about using a Git repository that's not managed by Visual Studio Online to publish to Azure, see Continuous deployment using GIT in Azure App Service.
+To learn more tips on using Git with Visual Studio Online, see Develop and share your code in Git using Visual Studio and for information about using a Git repository that's not managed by Visual Studio Online to publish to Azure, see Continuous deployment using GIT in Azure App Service.
+For more information on Visual Studio Online, see Visual Studio Online.